Variational Poisson Denoising via Augmented Lagrangian Methods: Introduction

-Augmented Lagrangian methods provide a well-established framework for the numerical solution of constrained optimization problems, see e.g.\ \cite{Bertsekas1982,BirginMartinez2014}.
-The method should be viewed as a general framework which allows an adaptation to many different scenarios simply by taking a suitable and problem-dependent subproblem solver.
+In this paper, we will approach \eqref{eq:VPD} by means of augmented Lagrangian methods which provide a well-established framework for the numerical solution of constrained optimization problems, see e.g.\ \cite{Bertsekas1982,BirginMartinez2014}.
+The principal idea behind those methods is to replace the minimization of a function subject to difficult constraints by the minimization of the sum of the associated Lagrangian function and a quadratic penalty term.
+Typically, the arising subproblems are unconstrained or at least possess merely simple constraints.
+In contrast to penalty methods, convergence results for augmented Lagrangian methods do not necessarily require that the penalty parameter tends to infinity.
+The augmented Lagrangian method should be viewed as a general framework which allows an adaptation to many different scenarios simply by taking a suitable and problem-dependent subproblem solver.
 The two standard references mentioned above consider the situation of a general nonlinear program (in finite dimensions), but a suitable (global) convergence theory tailored for appropriate stationary points is also available for a couple of difficult, structured, and/or nonsmooth problems.
-This includes situations with an abstract geometric constraint (with potentially nonconvex constraint set), cf.\ \cite{GuoDeng2022,JiaKanzowMehlitzWachsmuth2022}, programs with a composite objective function, see \cite{ChenGuoLuYe2017,DeMarchiJiaKanzowMehlitz2023,DhingraKhongJovanovic2019,HangSarabi2021,KrugerMehlitz2022,Rockafellar2022}; specifically, \cite{Rockafellar2022} eliminates issues of nonsmoothness by exploiting smoothness properties of the Moreau envelope in a partially convex situation.
+This includes situations with an abstract geometric constraint (with potentially nonconvex constraint set), see \cite{GuoDeng2022,JiaKanzowMehlitzWachsmuth2022}, and programs with a composite objective function, see \cite{ChenGuoLuYe2017,DeMarchiJiaKanzowMehlitz2023,DeMarchiMehlitz2024,DhingraKhongJovanovic2019,HangSarabi2021,KrugerMehlitz2022,Rockafellar2022}.
+Specifically, \cite{Rockafellar2022} eliminates issues of nonsmoothness by exploiting smoothness properties of the Moreau envelope in a partially convex situation.
 The fully nonsmooth setting is also discussed in \cite{DuanXuLuZhang2019,XuYeZhang2015}, where all functions are smoothed, as well as in \cite{LuSunZhou2022} in the framework of so-called difference-of-convex programs.